oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

 optimization/inlining/optimization-context trees are displayed, i.e., the identities are pruned.
 This is enabled by default.

+The option `--create-fragments` controls the creation of compilation fragments.
+This is enabled by default.
+Read the section about compilation fragments to learn more.

 ## Hot compilation units

 Proftool collects samples the number of cycles spent executing each compilation unit.
 The tool marks some of